Jennifer Openshaw: Financial institution

 While completing business school, she moved to the private sector, serving first in Bank of America’s Investment Management Group and then joining Wilshire Associates, where she worked closely with CEO & Founder, Dennis Tito.
 At Wilshire, she advocated to turn the Wilshire 5000 Index, a barometer of the market, into a real-time index.
 She then struck a partnership with CNBC to use it in its daily programming.

 In 1999, she left Wilshire to start Women's Financial Network (WFN) in Silicon Valley.
 She went to then CEO of MarketWatch Larry Kramer to fund her business.
 That would begin a 15-year+ partnership where Openshaw became a regular columnist on finance and tech.
 Amid the dot-com bubble, she successfully sold WFN to Siebert Financial (NYSE:SIEB), led by Muriel Siebert.
 She remained there as Vice Chair while working with Microsoft Money, where she was a product advisor and national educator and spokesperson for the “Realize Your Potential” financial education campaign for women.

-In 2002, she met JP Morgan CEO Jamie Dimon after sending him a letter.
-She served as Senior Vice President, working on innovations, solutions for the Latino community, and partnerships.
+In 2002, she served as Senior Vice President at JP Morgan, working on innovations, solutions for the Latino community, and partnerships.

 In 2004, she started Family Financial Network, to deliver consumer financial software, tools and a new model of low-cost financial planning.
 Her consumer products, made free to the public, were endorsed by Dr. Phil.

-In 2014, she was selected as only the second Executive Director of the 60-year-old Financial Women's Association.
+In 2014, she was selected as only the second Executive Director of the Financial Women's Association.
 As part of efforts to modernize and boost membership, she implemented a student program, developed digital education, and conducted its first research and advocacy efforts.

 In 2015, she became a partner at Mercer, a global consulting firm, to evolve the 'When Women Thrive' research platform and lead efforts at the World Economic Forum in Davos.